-To start using the Integration, setup consit of 2 steps:
+To start using the Integration, setup consists of 2 steps:

 1) How to setup Office365 or G Suite to integrate to CRM Online

-2) How to configure the integration for use (user authentication + document handling) is documented in this article.
+2) How to configure the document templates for use, is documented in this article.

 Standard CRM Online - all templates are stored in CRM Online storage ("SO Archive") and are set to save the files users create also in CRM Online storage ("SO Archive").